Irish flutes

 Introducing the new Irish flute, a unique blend of tradition and innovation.

-Crafted from high-quality natural ebonite, this instrument captures the rich tonal qualities of wood while offering its own unique character, and features a number of modern advancements in the headjoint and tone hole design to bring the traditional sound to the next level of performance.
+Crafted from high-quality natural ebonite, this instrument captures the rich tonal qualities of wood while offering its own unique character, featuring a number of modern advancements in the headjoint and tone hole design to bring the traditional sound to the next level of performance.

 Key Features: